saptak/envddext/FAQ.md

 - **Learn routing patterns** you can apply in any Kubernetes environment
 - **Prototype basic configurations** before production deployment

-However, production environments typically need additional features not yet supported like security policies, rate limiting, and advanced traffic management policies.
+However, production environments typically need additional features not yet supported like JWT authentication, rate limiting, and advanced traffic management policies.
+The extension now supports comprehensive security policies including Basic Authentication, CORS, IP Filtering, and mTLS.

 ### What if I need to modify existing resources?